 No Voltage Drop, Ever

-If you've ever had your trolling motor die at 1 PM during a tournament, or watched your LiveScope reboot because your batteries couldn't hold voltage under load, you know the frustration.
-I've been there.
-I spent two full seasons troubleshooting intermittent power issues before I finally ripped everything out and started from scratch.
+If you have ever had your trolling motor die at 1 PM during a tournament, or watched your LiveScope reboot because your batteries could not hold voltage under load, you know the frustration.
+I spent two full seasons troubleshooting intermittent power issues before I ripped everything out and started from scratch.

 The Problem I Was Solving